kickscondor/fraidycat/README.md

   of this. (*ALL SITES SHOULD SUPPORT THIS COME ON FRIENDS!
 IT'S TOO EASY!*)
 * **TiddlyWiki.** As odd as this seems, I use this heavily to follow wikis like philosopher.life and wiki.waifu.haus.
-The entire wiki is read every time it changes - so be aware that this can cause some strain on the extension.
+The entire wiki is read every time it changes - so be aware that this can eat up CPU time.
 * **Pinboard, YouTube and Reddit.** These sites offer RSS feeds, but they are not discoverable (in the meta tags), so there is some logic to figure out these feeds for you.